MSHCI Program Overview

 The program requires the completion of 33 credits with 11 required courses (3 credits each).
 The program can be completed in one academic year (with two summers) for full-time students, or completed in two academic years (with two summers) for part-time students.

 The program begins with a one-week on-campus residency Professional Seminar from June 5-9, 2017.
-The remainder of the curriculum employs an online pedagogical approach, including accelerated eight-week courses as its primary delivery system.
+The remainder of the curriculum employs an online pedagogical approach, including accelerated seven-week courses as its primary delivery system.

 Applicants are encouraged to send all required application materials by April 1, 2017.